Edward the Black Prince: Early life (1330–1343)

-When two cardinals came to England at the end of 1337 to make peace between Edward III and Philip VI, Prince Edward reportedly met the cardinals outside the City of London and, in company with many nobles, conducted them to Edward III.
-On 11 July 1338 his father, who was on the point of leaving England to campaign in the Low Countries, appointed him guardian of the kingdom during his absence, and he was appointed to the same office on 27 May 1340 and 6 October 1342; he was, of course, too young to take any save a nominal part in the administration, which was carried on by the council.
-To attach John III, Duke of Brabant, to his cause, the king in 1339 proposed a marriage between Edward and John's daughter Margaret, and in the spring of 1345 wrote urgently to Pope Clement VI for a dispensation for the marriage.
+When two cardinals came to England at the end of 1337 to make peace between Edward III and Philip VI, Prince Edward reportedly met them, and brought them to Edward III.
+On 11 July 1338, his father, who was about to leave England to campaign in the Low Countries, appointed him guardian of the kingdom for his absence, and he was appointed to the same office on 27 May 1340 and 6 October 1342; due to his age, he had only a small role in the administration, which was managed by the council.
+To bring John III, Duke of Brabant into his cause, in 1339, the king proposed a marriage between Edward and John's daughter Margaret, and in the spring of 1345, wrote urgently to Pope Clement VI for an exemption from the marriage.

-On 12 May 1343, Edward III created Edward Prince of Wales in a parliament held at Westminster, investing Edward with a circlet, gold ring, and silver rod.
-Edward accompanied his father to Sluys on 3 July 1345, and the king tried to persuade the burgomasters of Ghent, Bruges and Ypres to accept his son as their lord, but the murder of Jacob van Artevelde put an end to this project.
-Both in September 1345 and in April 1346, Edward was called on to furnish troops from his principality and earldom for the impending campaign in France, and as he incurred heavy debts in the king's service, his father authorised him to make his will and provided that, in case he fell in the war, his executors should have all his revenue for a year.
+On 12 May 1343, Edward III made Edward the Prince of Wales in a parliament held at Westminster.
+Edward accompanied his father to Sluys on 3 July 1345, and the king tried to persuade the burgomasters of Ghent, Bruges, and Ypres to accept his son as their lord, but the murder of Jacob van Artevelde made his effort futile.
+In September 1345 and in April 1346, Edward was called on to give supplies to troops from his principality and earldom for the upcoming campaign in France, and as he incurred heavy debts in the king's service, his father allowed him to make his will.
+It was determined that, in case he died in the war, his executors would receive his revenue for a year.

-Early campaigns (1346–53)
+Early campaigns (1346–1353)

 Battle of Crécy

-The Black Prince at Crécy by Julian Russell Story, 1888, shows the prince contemplating his slain opponent, King John of Bohemia.